sasho2k/discord-word-of-the-day/README.md

 *Directly below is a quickstart to setting up and running the bot.
 Start here unless you want to find out some more about the project.*
 *[Get Started!](#getting-started)*

+**Please note this is a work in progress and there might be errors.
+Feel free to reach out to me if you find any issues.**

 <img src="https://i.giphy.com/media/3orifg4eeMqIhe66uk/200.webp" width="600" height="500"/>

 # Contents